British Prime Minister Boris Johnson will face a vote of confidence on Monday - KESQ

 A damning report by senior civil servant Sue Gray, published late last month, found a culture of partying and socializing among Johnson’s staff while millions of Britons were banned from seeing their friends and relatives.
 He has also been criticized for his response to a cost-of-living crisis.

-While the vote is confidential, several Conservative MPs have publicly voiced their opposition to the Prime Minister.
+While the vote is confidential, a number of Conservative MPs have publicly voiced their opposition to the Prime Minister.

 Jeremy Hunt, who lost the 2019 Conservative leadership election to Johnson and is seen as a potential candidate to replace him, said he would vote against Johnson.
 Hunt is a well known figure in British politics, having served as the health secretary and the foreign secretary in the past.